wkz20042008/kf4005/index.md

 You will be taught in modern operating systems that you can investigate and experiment with.
-Your understanding of operating systems concepts and your practical skills in working with operating systems will be assessed in lab-based coursework exercises.
+Your understanding of operating systems concepts and your practical skills in working with operating systems will be assessed in lab-based coursework exercises (Virtual machine).
 This module will help you to develop a sound understanding of a key component in any computing system and will inform your thinking at every stage of your computing career.

-Lectures are the main vehicle for introducing fundamental concepts and principles and for providing context and motivation.
-You will be expected to prepare for lecture topics and deepen your understanding of course material by studying course texts and technical literature.
+Recorded Lectures are the main vehicle for introducing fundamental concepts and principles and for providing context and motivation.
 Online and laboratory sessions support the lecture programme by providing you with opportunities to identify and apply appropriate techniques for the application and implementation of a variety of OS services.